treeverse/lakeFS/design/spark-co-exist-with-object-storages.md

 | mapped_bucket_name    | The bucket name to use when routing the request to the destination client                   | No       |
 | mapped_prefix         | An optional string to prepend to the key when routing the request to the destination client | No       |
 The same that we do with [boto-s3-router](https://github.com/treeverse/boto-s3-router)

-With the mapping above, the URI `s3://bucket-a/foo/foo.parquet` will be translated into `s3://example-repo/dev/foo.parquet`.

 ### Invoke file system operations